Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Results

-Finally, Fig.~\ref{fig:examples} shows some examples for segmentations on two clinical test cases.
-The U-Nets have been trained on clinical data (left-most panels), or on the combined data sets (other panels).
-Alongside the labeled areas, the ground truth (red) and the corresponding DSC (for the whole volume) are indicated.
-All models perform well on the large lesion seen in the upper panels of Fig.~\ref{fig:examples}.
+Finally, we have seen that all models perform well on large lesions, as can be seen in the upper panels of Fig.~\ref{fig:examples}.
 Conversely, the case shown in the bottom panels, which entails several smaller lesions, is not segmented equally well by all models; especially the U-Net trained only on clinical data produces false positive predictions.
-This appears to be a common feature and \emph{a posteriori} justifies the lower lesion threshold of 20 voxels, which inhibits too many false-positive predictions.
+This appears to be a common feature and \emph{a posteriori} justifies the lower lesion threshold of 20 voxels, which inhibits too many false predictions.
 We have also trained models without any restriction on the lesion volume; however, found only worse performance and more false-positive labels.

+Our study has several limitations that need to be addressed in future work.
+First, this is a single-center study using data from only one institution for training.
+While we did attempt to use the ISLES 2015 data for evaluating how well our models generalize, more quantitative analyses are necessary to guarantee robustness.
+Second, while DWIs are indeed the gold standard for lesion detection and quantification, CT is the clinically more common imaging modality, even though the lesion contrast is much lower.
+In the future, an important question will be how generative models can be used to generate more than one contrast.
+However, the issue of domain adaptation in medical imaging is subject of ongoing research, see e.g.~Refs.~\cite{intensityAug,billot2020learning,domainadaptation}.